Clone the skills repo

 - Install once, scan everywhere: Personal skills in

-~/.copilot/skills/are available across all your projects - Multi-tool support: Use
+~/.agents/skills/are available across all your projects - Multi-tool support:

-~/.claude/skills/instead if you also use Claude Code — both tools discover from the same directory - Team distribution: For team-wide rollout, add skills to
+~/.agents/skills/works across Copilot, Claude Code, and other tools that follow the shared agents convention - Team distribution: For team-wide rollout, add skills to

 .github/skills/in your repos - Custom locations: Configure additional skill directories via the